What is Goose Down? What is Fill Power?

 Fill power or "loft" is how the quality and size of various goose down clusters are defined.
 The larger the down cluster, the higher the fill power rating.
 Fill power is the number of cubic inches one ounce of down will fill under specific laboratory testing conditions; for example:

 Fill power can range from 300 cubic inches per ounce, to 800 cubic inches per ounce and above, for the highest quality goose down.
 We use only the finest quality white goose down in our down comforters & pillows, including a 675 fill power, an 850 fill power, & an especially mature and dense 800 fill power (our "Plumeria" white goose down) that, due to it's exceptional "cling", much like eiderdown, is considered to be the best white goose down in the world.
 More about our goose down and fill power specifications.

-Fill power is important, and it is what everyone focuses on as a measure of quality goose down because it is relative easy to measure and quantify.
+Fill power is important, and it is what everyone focuses on as a measure of quality goose down because it is relatively easy to measure and quantify.
 But, "density" and "cling" are at least as important when evaluating the highest quality goose down.

 Density is an attribute of mature goose down.
 A mature down cluster with a denser center will insulate better and be more "resilient" compared to an immature down cluster of the same size, or fill power.

-Cling is also an attribute of mature goose down.
+Cling is also an attribute of mature goose down, also known as"sticky down".
 "Cling" is found when tiny hooks develop on the individual filaments of a down cluster.
 Cling is found in genuine eiderdown and very mature goose down.
 The Polish White Goose Down found in our Plumeria™ duvets and pillows is exemplary of the finest mature white goose down, with superior attributes of fill power, density and cling.
 Here is a picture that shows this "cling" in action!